verryshadow/ExpDesign_SetRank/README.md

 +  parser.add_argument('-output', required=False, default="../../results/s2/setrank.run",
 ```

 ## Commands
 In the folder ./code/, you can find the implementations from the baseline search algorithm and for SetRank.

 ### Baselines
-For the baselines, it is necessary to run the create_index.py and index_data.py files, as described above.
+For the baselines, it is necessary to run the create_index.py and index_data.py files, as described below.
 Afterwards, it is possible to run search_data.py.
 The respective commands are shown below.
 It is necessary to only use one of the values given in the brackets respectively.

 ```
 python create\_index.py -sim ['tfidf', 'bm25', 'lm\_jm', 'lm\_dir', 'ib']